 The trade in plastic across international borders remains largely unregulated and most plastic value chains do not have a global feedback loop to hold upstream stakeholders accountable for their products after the point of sale.
 As of now, there is no universal governance mechanism or regulatory body to ensure transparency and accountability of actors across the entire plastics value chain.

-Part of the problem is the economics of current recycling systems.
+Part of the problem are the economics of current recycling systems.
 As long as companies are not held accountable for the full life cycle costs of plastic pollution (including the significant costs to nature and society), recycling rates will simply remain linked to the price of oil, making it cheaper for companies to use virgin plastics instead of recycled plastics.

 Plastic Credit System instruments require manufacturers to meet obligations by purchasing recycling certificates issued by accredited re-processors or recyclers based on the amount of plastic waste recycled.
 This system uses a Recovery Note (RN) to provide evidence that waste material has been recycled into a new product.
-In the UK, their system is based on packaging, and Packaging Recovery Notes (PRN) form a key part of their Producer Responsibility Obligations Regulation since 2007.
-Using the UK system as a model, RN’s could be used on plastics beyond just packaging.

 In order to comply, a business must calculate their PRN obligation (packaging obligation) for the current compliance year in each specific material.
-There are six materials for which a business might have an obligation, plastic, paper, glass, aluminum, steel and wood.
-PRNs are material specific and businesses need only purchase PRNs to cover material that they have performed activity on.
+There are six materials for which a business might have an obligation: plastic, paper, glass, aluminum, steel and wood.
+PRNs are material specific and businesses need only to purchase PRNs to cover material that they have performed activity on.

-Extended Producer Responsibility initiatives, taxes, levies and other financial instruments serve as similar solutions according to the polluter pays principle.
+Extended Producer Responsibility initiatives, taxes, levies and other financial instruments serve as similar solutions according to the "polluter pays" principle.